odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 4. Using `markup` to display html
 =================================

-If you used `t-esc` in the previous exercise, then you may have noticed that Owl will automatically escape its content.
+If you used `t-esc` in the previous exercise, then you may have noticed that Owl automatically escapes its content.
 For example, if you try to display some html like this: `<Card title="'my title'" content="this.html"/>` with `this.html = "<div>some content</div>""`, the resulting output will simply display the html as a string.